dfloresag/dfloresagreda.github.io/content/publication/FAEC2019/index.md

 publication_types:
 - "2"
 publishDate: "2017-01-01T00:00:00Z"
+summary: "_Daniel Flores-Agreda, Eva Cantoni_ \n

-summary: "A new way of computing the uncertainty in prediction of Random Effects with a novel Bootstrapping method."
+A new way of computing the uncertainty in prediction of Random Effects with a novel Bootstrapping method."
 tags:
 - Bootstrap
 - GLMM